Does my plan have coverage for Out-of-Network (OON) services?

 What are my duties for prior authorizations?

 Some covered services might require prior approval.
 This is a process for the insurer to approve a member’s request to access a covered benefit.
 Some requests are subject to review for medical need.
-Once approved by Solstice, prior authorizations are valid for 90 days.
+Once approved by Solstice, prior authorizations are valid for the member to use on the authorized covered service for 90 days.
 Claims might be denied if this process is not followed.

 Back to Top